jmanuelc87/jmanuelc87/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on **cloud-native AI pipelines and scalable backend services** in fintech, retail, and healthtech.
+- 🔭 I’m currently working on **cloud-native AI pipelines and scalable backend services**
 - 🌱 I’m currently learning more about **computer vision, optimization techniques in deep learning, and advanced cloud infrastructure**.
 - 👯 I’m looking to collaborate on **open-source projects in AI/ML, distributed systems, or cloud orchestration**.
 - 💬 Ask me about **Java, Python, Spring Boot, Kafka, Kubernetes, Docker, computer vision, and applying AI to real-world business problems**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jmanuelc87)
 - ⚡ Fun fact: I bridge worlds — from **embedded systems (STM32)** to **AI-driven cloud platforms**, always seeking elegant solutions that scale.

 ---